squid-cache/squid-cache.github.io/Translations.rst

 will have the capability of loading any translated templates for the visitors browser.
 Squid admin just need to follow these steps:

  * Check that your preferred language is available for auto-translated pages.
-The ones installed can be seen in your squid error directory as a bunch of folders named after their ISO codes: (en, en_US, etc.) .
+The ones installed can be seen in your squid error directory as a bunch of folders named after their ISO codes: (en, en-gb, etc.) .
  * Add ''error_default_language'' option to squid.conf with the code/folder-name for the language.
 This will provide a suitable default language if none can be negotiated with the browser.
  * Remove ''error_directory'' from squid.conf